eggboy/aca-java-ai-workshop/06-use-service-connector/README.md

 az containerapp update --name vets-service --set-env-vars SPRING_PROFILES_ACTIVE=passwordless
 ```

-> 💡 [!NOTE]
+> [!NOTE]
-> `passwordless` profile will automatically create tables on MySQL.
+> :bulb: `passwordless` profile will automatically create tables on MySQL.
 Use client tools like MySQL Workbench to see the
 > tables.

 > [!IMPORTANT]
 > **Repeat the same steps for customers-service and visits-service**

 ## :notebook_with_decorative_cover: Summary

----
+In this module, we learned the basics of application authentication for Azure resources with Azure SDK.
+Also, we learned the benefits of Managed Identity over Service Principal.
+We configured the backend services to use managed identity to connect to MySQL database.
+Finally, we understood the concept of passwordless connection with Service Connector.
+Up next, we will monitor the Java applications on Azure Container Apps.

 :arrow_forward:  Up
 Next : [07 - Monitoring Java Applications on Azure Container Apps](../07-monitoring-java-aca/README.md)